A BETTER COURSE: Improving nutrition for kids at school & home

 After 15 years working to improve child nutrition policy at the federal, state and local level, our executive director, Colleen Kavanagh, founded A Better Course (ABC) in 2005, which was operated until 2014 under the organization's previous name Campaign for Better Nutrition.

 ABC seeks win-win solutions for high-impact issues that interfere with the ability of low-income families to eat healthier and less processed foods.
 We collaborate with community partners and advocates, other nonprofits and government agencies to maximize the impact of our work.
 You will see examples of these in our Projects page.

-We also are working to raise awareness of how social justice issues—the discrimination and bias against low- income people inherent in food production, processing and distribution--increase food insecurity in vulnerable communities.
+We also are working to raise awareness of how social justice issues—the discrimination and bias against low-income people inherent in food production, processing and distribution--negatively affect health in vulnerable communities.
 We research these problems and potential solutions and bring them to the public, media and decision makers.

 Our Charitable Status

 A Better Course operates under the fiscal sponsorship of Community Initiatives, a 501(c)(3) nonprofit charitable umbrella organization created by The San Francisco Foundation.

 The IRS encourages smaller charitable organizations to operate under a fiscal sponsor instead of operating as a stand-alone 501(c)(3).